PROJECT 2 – CRISPR/Cas9

 Chosen as “Breakthrough of the Year” by Science Magazine in 2015, a genetic engineering technology called CRISPR/Cas9 is derived from a bacterial defence mechanism.
 This new technique for targeted genome editing has spread like wildfire to laboratories everywhere.

 CRISPR/Cas9 is, by far, the most effective technique to correct DNA defects.
-Described as a “molecular toolkit,” this clever and complex technique enables researchers to perform “cut and paste” operations on DNA.
+Described as a “molecular toolkit,” this intelligent and sophisticated technique enables researchers to perform “cut and paste” operations on DNA.

 This technology works as follows: